MPharm students share their Royal Berkshire Hospital placement experience

 If you're passionate about healthcare and would like to become an expert on the safe and effective use of medicines, then our MPharm course is for you.

-The University of Reading enjoys international recognition for its expertise in many health and biomedical-related areas that make essential contributions to the degree course and is one of the UK's top 20 universities for pharmacy and pharmacology (ranked 20th in both Complete University Guide 2023 and The Times and Sunday Times Good University Guide, 2023).
+The University of Reading enjoys international recognition for its expertise in many health and biomedical-related areas that make essential contributions to the degree course and is one of the UK's top universities for pharmacy and pharmacology (ranked 23rd in the Complete University Guide 2024).

 Pharmacists are frontline healthcare professionals who are experts in the safe and effective use of medicines.
 They work with patients to help them get the most out of their medicines, and also provide advice for medical and nursing staff.
 They are usually employed within hospital and community pharmacies, but some are also employed by commercial organisations.

-An MPharm is the only degree that will allow you to register as a qualified pharmacist, following a year of pre-registration training.
+An MPharm is the only degree that will allow you to register as a qualified pharmacist, following a year of foundation year training.
 The University of Reading enjoys international recognition for its expertise in many health- and biomedical-related areas that make essential contributions to the degree course.

 This course will set you on the path to a career as a qualified pharmacist.
-95% of our graduates were in work and/or study within 15 months of graduating (Graduate Outcomes Survey 2018/19; First Degree responders from School of Pharmacy).
+Our Pharmacy and Pharmacology graduates have the highest median salary of such graduates, 15 months after graduation*.

 This degree is accredited by the pharmacy regulator, the General Pharmaceutical Council, and has been designed to reflect the changing roles of pharmacists.